CoDe-Neuro/Predicting-age-and-clinical-risk-from-the-neonatal-connectome/README.md

 # Predicting age and clinical risk from the neonatal connectome

-This repository contains all routines to generate the data from the article *Predicting age and clinical risk from the neonatal connectome*
+This repository contains all routines to generate the data from the article *Predicting age and clinical risk from the neonatal connectome*.

 Please reference the following paper if you use or adapt any of the materials available here:

-:newspaper: Yassine Taoudi-Benchekroun, Daan Christiaens, Irina Grigorescu, Andreas Schuh, Maximilian Pietsch, Andrew Chew, Nicholas Harper, Shona Falconer, Tanya Poppe, Emer Hughes, Jana Hutter, Anthony N Price, J-Donald Tournier, Lucilio Cordero-Grande, Serena J Counsell, Daniel Rueckert, Tomoki Arichi, Joseph V Hajnal, A David Edwards, Maria Deprez, Dafnis Batalle; bioRxiv 2020; https://doi.org/10.1101/2020.09.28.317180
+:newspaper: Yassine Taoudi-Benchekroun, Daan Christiaens, Irina Grigorescu, Andreas Schuh, Maximilian Pietsch, Andrew Chew, Nicholas Harper, Shona Falconer, Tanya Poppe, Emer Hughes, Jana Hutter, Anthony N Price, J-Donald Tournier, Lucilio Cordero-Grande, Serena J Counsell, Daniel Rueckert, Tomoki Arichi, Joseph V Hajnal, A David Edwards, Maria Deprez, Dafnis Batalle; *Predicting age and clinical risk from the neonatal connectome*; bioRxiv 2020; https://doi.org/10.1101/2020.09.28.317180